 As a teenager, I always loved thrift shops because of the hidden surprises within, the bargains, and the bargain surprises.
 So, after developing a taste for nice clothes in Europe (with much coaching from friends who were appalled by my Canadian fleece and gortex materials and my hippie, outdoors, thrift shop style), the natural progression from thrift shops was to consignment stores or designer resale shops.

 I’m not sure which were the first shops I stumbled across, but I loved looking through second-hand clothes of a higher quality, and seeing if there was something I wanted.
 I was scornful of designer labels in my youth, but after living in the amazing fashion city of London, I learned that there’s a reason that beautiful clothes cost more, and it’s not just the name of the brand.
 I found out that fashion is fun, that I enjoyed wearing nice clothes, and that finding something special that suited me was exciting.

 It’s become a part of my travel itinerary if I’m in the right city.
 A good city for designer resale shops or consignment shops is somewhere where people wear nice clothes, and want to get rid of them on a regular basis.
 Women’s shops are common enough, but men’s not so much.
-In Sydney, there’s only Blue Spinach, which has wonderful charity sales twice a year, but their prices are out of my range in their regular retail outlet.
-Designer clothes are very expensive in Sydney, and not worn by many – so even at consignment prices, prices don’t come down that much.
+In Sydney, there’s only Blue Spinach, which has wonderful charity sales twice a year, but their prices at their regular retail outlet are generally out of my range.
+Designer clothes are expensive in Sydney, and not worn by many – so even at consignment prices, prices don’t come down that much.